samberthol/ZeroBlast/README.md

 The primary objective is to process high-resolution magnetometry rasters and identify magnetic anomalies corresponding to buried ferromagnetic targets.
 The **Ultimate** release represents the culmination of this research, delivering a 5-model ensemble that achieves a safety-critical **96.2% Recall** rate, radically outperforming traditional signal processing methods.

+> [!IMPORTANT]
+> **Data Confidentiality & Model Weights**: The data used to train these models is highly confidential and restricted.
+Consequently, the pre-trained model weights cannot be shared publicly.
+This repository is intended solely to share the **scientific methodology, architectural breakthroughs, and reproduction scripts** developed during the project.

 ---

 ## 2. Scientific Methodology